Russian corvette Kabardino-Balkariya: Construction and career

 MPK-227 was laid down on 9 February 1987 at Peene-Werft, Wolgast.
 Launched on 16 August 1988 and commissioned on 29 June 1989 into the Baltic Fleet.

 During the period of its service, the ship visited the ports of Germany, Poland and Latvia.
 Repeatedly performed the tasks of military service in the Baltic and North Seas.
 Took part in West-2009 and West-2013.
 The ship 5 times as part of the ship search strike group won the Cup of the Commander-in-Chief of the Russian Navy in anti-submarine training.
 The IPC has successfully carried out more than 100 artillery, 80 torpedo and bombs.

 On 27 January 2003, the captain of the ship, Pyotr Pavlov, was found dead in his cabin.

 In 2007 and 2011 it was recognized as the best ship of the Baltic naval base guarding ships formation.

 At the end of 2013, MPK-227 was recognized as the best ship in navigational training in the Russian Navy.

 On 25 May 2015, the ship was renamed Kabardino-Balkariya.

 On 2 August 2017, the IPC was involved in anti-submarine exercises in the Baltic Sea.

 On 5 September 2017, the ship completed the tasks of searching for and destroying a simulated enemy submarine.

-As of the 19 September 2021, he remained in service.
+The ship remained active as of 2025.